ossf/wg-metrics-and-metadata/README.md

-# OpenSSF Identifying Security Threats in Open Source Projects
+# OpenSSF WG: Identifying Security Threats in Open Source Projects

 Anyone is welcome to join our open discussions related to the group's mission and charter.